asyncapi/website/pages/blog/hackathon-faq.md

 - Ease education and getting started with the project.
 - Bring new AsyncAPI-related solutions that can solve the existing challenges the community is facing with event-driven architectures.
-- Extend existing tools, reuse them in some scenarios, add the extra implementation on top.
+- Extend existing tools, reuse them for some scenarios, and add the extra implementation on top.

 ### Do I need to register for the event?

-No.
+No, you do not need to register for the event. 🙂

-Anybody can join the Hackathon.
-Whenever you want.
-No pressure in case you can't deliver what you planned.
+Anybody can join the Hackathon, whenever they want!
+No pressure, in case you realize you can't deliver what you had originally planned.

-### Is it team competition or for individuals?
+### Is it a team competition or only for individuals?

 Both.

-You can form a team if you want.
-Just keep in mind that once you win, the prize also goes to the entire team.
+You can work solo or form a team if you want!
+Just keep in mind that if you win with a team, the prize is divided amongst the entire team.

 ### I want to participate, but I don't have a good idea

-No worries, look at ideas that [others shared](https://github.com/asyncapi/community/discussions/categories/asyncapi-hack-2021-ideas-brainstorming), you can pick one of them or just get some inspiration.
+No worries, look at the ideas that [community members are sharing in our public community discussion thread](https://github.com/asyncapi/community/discussions/categories/asyncapi-hack-2021-ideas-brainstorming); you can pick one of them and/or get some inspiration.

 ### Can there be multiple submissions with the same idea?